 - 2013 Summer Writing Retreat Attendee

-During this six-day retreat, five intensive writing workshops will be taught simultaneously by five of Texas’ premier authors, offering a unique experience for participants to enjoy an intimate class setting during the day and a larger group dynamic outside of the classroom throughout the week.
-Open to all genres and categories within fiction, non-fiction, memoir and poetry, with classes for both beginners and more seasoned writers, this retreat is singular in its focus, its emphasis on community, and its low registration rates.
+During this six-day retreat, five intensive writing workshops will be taught simultaneously by five experienced instructors (all writers with extensive craft and publishing credentials), offering a unique opportunity for participants to enjoy an intimate class setting during the day and a larger group dynamic outside of the classroom throughout the week.
+Open to all genres and categories within fiction, non-fiction, memoir and poetry, with classes appropriate for both beginners and more seasoned writers, this retreat is singular in its focus, its emphasis on community, and its very special location.h

 "Capturing Real Life: Long-Form Narrative in a Short-Form World"